ETHZ-INS/DTFAB/README.md

 * **simulations**: benchmark on semi-simulated datasets

-Each of these folders contains one folder per dataset, with a `peaks` and a `seq_files` subfolders containing, respectively, the merged peaks and the (aligned reads).
+Each of these folders contains one folder per dataset, with a `peaks` and a `seq_files` subfolders containing, respectively, the merged peaks and the (aligned) reads/fragments.
 Due to size limitations the reads are not included in the repository, but are available on request.

 To re-run the benchmark, simply do, from one of these folders: